Special Forces Command (Turkey): Attempted coup d'état

 A key figure of the 2016 Turkish coup d'état attempt was brigadier general Semih Terzi, who was Deputy Commander of the Special Forces at the time and the highest-ranking field commander during the coup attempt.
 He led a team of roughly 40 special forces operatives in an attempt to secure Special Forces Headquarters and organize attacks against government agencies and the parliament.
-The attempt ended in failure when OKK Senior Sergeant major Ömer Halisdemir shot and killed Terzi, disrupting the command of the rebels.
+The attempt ended in failure when ÖKK Senior Sergeant major Ömer Halisdemir shot and killed Terzi, disrupting the command of the rebels.